fllara/pdbcrawler/README.md

 5. Create `UNIPROTCrawler` class;
 6. Create `IDMapper` class, to map from `rcsb_id` to `uniprot_kb`.
 7. Create `Serializer` class, to orchestrate data serialization.
+8. Create `Crawler.post_process` method, to wrap all post proc operations into a async method.*